-“Cultural Connections: Transatlantic Literary Women” offers an exciting series of free public talks, workshops, a day symposium, and a reading group, all sponsored by the US Embassy/British Association of American Studies (BAAS) Small Grants Programme.
+“Cultural Connections: Transatlantic Literary Women” offers an exciting series of free public talks, workshops, symposia, and a reading group, all sponsored by the US Embassy/British Association of American Studies (BAAS) Small Grants Programme.

 All events are free, fully open to the public and held in Glasgow, a city with a rich transatlantic cultural heritage, 400 miles from London.